-Legislation, Plan, etc. Summary of high level aim/ purpose/ objective Summary of lower level objectives, actions etc. Relevance to the Plan European Level Groundwater Directive (2006/118/EC) Protect, control and conserve groundwater.
+Legislation, Plan, etc. Summary of high level aim/ purpose/ objective Summary of lower level objectives, actions etc. Relevance to the Plan Groundwater Directive (2006/118/EC) Groundwater Directive Dangerous Substances Directive Protect, control and conserve groundwater.
 Prevent the deterioration of the status of all bodies of groundwater.
 Implements measures to prevent and control groundwater pollution, including criteria for assessing good groundwater chemical status and criteria for the identification of significant and sustained upward trends and for the definition of starting points for trend reversals.
 Meet minimum groundwater standards listed in Annex 1 of Directive.
 Meet threshold values adopted by national legislation for the pollutants, groups of pollutants and indicators of pollution which have been identified as contributing to the characterisation of bodies or groups of bodies of groundwater as being at risk, also taking into account Part B of Annex II.
 Implementation of the Climate Action Plan needs to comply with all environmental legislation and align with and cumulatively contribute towards - in combination with other users and bodies and their plans etc. - the achievement of the objectives of the regulatory framework for environmental protection and management.
-Drinking Water Directive (98/83/EC) Improve and maintain the quality of water intended for human consumption.
-Protect human health from the adverse effects of any contamination of water intended for human consumption by ensuring that it is wholesome and clean.
-Set values applicable to water intended for human consumption for the parameters set out in Annex I. Set values for additional parameters not included in Annex I, where the protection of human health within national territory or part of it so requires.
-The values set should, as a minimum, satisfy the requirements of Article 4(1) (a).
-Implement all measures necessary to ensure that regular monitoring of the quality of water intended for human consumption is carried out, in order to check that the water available to consumers meets the requirements of this Directive and in particular the parametric values set in accordance with Article 5.
-Implementation of the Climate Action Plan needs to comply with all environmental legislation and align with and cumulatively contribute towards - in combination with other users and bodies and their plans etc. - the achievement of the objectives of the regulatory framework for environmental protection and management.
+Drinking Water Directive (2020/2184) The recast Drinking Water Directive is the EU's main law on drinking water.
+It concerns the access to, and the quality of water intended for human consumption to protect human health.
+The EU adopted the recast Drinking Water Directive in December 2020 and the Directive entered into force in January 2021.
+Member States have to transpose the Directive into national law and comply with its provisions by 12 January 2023.
+The recast Drinking Water Directive will further protect human health thanks to updated water quality standards, tackling pollutants of concern, such as endocrine disruptors and microplastics, and leading to even cleaner water from the tap for all.
+Key features of the revised Directive are: reinforced water quality standards, in line or, in some cases, even more stringent than the World Health Organisation (WHO) recommendations tackling emerging pollutants, such as endocrine disruptors and PFAs, as well as microplastics a preventive approach favouring actions to reduce pollution at source by introducing the risk-based approach measures to ensure better access to water, particularly for vulnerable and marginalised groups measures to promote tap water, including in public spaces and restaurants, to reduce (plastic) bottle consumption harmonisation of the quality standards for materials and products in contact with water measures to reduce water leakages and to increase transparency of the sector Implementation of the Climate Action Plan needs to comply with all environmental legislation and align with and cumulatively contribute towards - in combination with other users and bodies and their plans etc. - the achievement of the objectives of the regulatory framework for environmental protection and management.